Grundig: Sponsorship

-Grundig became the first official technology partner of the German Bundesliga in 2011.
+Grundig became the first official technology partner of the Bundesliga (professional association football league) in 2011.
 In addition to that, the Nuremberg football stadium was called Grundig Stadium until the end of 2015.
-Grundig continued its German Bundesliga Official Technology Partnership in 2014.
+Grundig continued its Bundesliga Official Technology Partnership in 2014.
 The Grundig logo was a permanent display item during all Bundesliga and Bundesliga 2 broadcasts from 2012/13 until 2014/15.

 Grundig is also the name sponsor of the Norwegian Women's and Men's Handball Leagues.

 Furthermore, Grundig continued its sponsorship with Fenerbahçe's women's and men's volleyball teams, and sponsored many international golf tournaments in 2014.

 Grundig launched the Respect Food initiative with the goal of underlining the seriousness of the food waste problem to reduce global food waste which is the second topic of the UN's 2030 sustainable development goals.

 Products

 Grundig offers household appliances and electronic goods.